libor-m/scrimer/doc/install.rst

     virtualenv ~/scrimer-env
     . ~/scrimer-env/bin/activate

+    # if you're in a grid environment, this can help with
+    # changing absolute paths on different nodes
+    virtualnev --relocatable ~/scrimer-env

     # install cython in advance because of pybedtools
     # and distribute because of pyvcf
     pip install cython distribute